kanielc/chessgames-download/README.md

 # chessgames-download
 Tool to download PGN games and game collections from chessgames.com

+New features:
+- Treats random pages similarly to collections
+- Will now download multi-page collections as well

 How to use:
 .\chessgames-download.exe -url chess-collection-or-game-url -pgn local-pgn-file-to-write-to.pgn